Blog

 Now you have defined which digital shelf you wish to track, what analytics you wish to collect and built your keyword list it is time to start your audit.

 • How to track price, availability and ratings: This is the most straightforward part of your audit.
-Simply go through your product catalogue product by product and record if your product is available online (yes or no), the product rating (quantity and quality) and the product price.
+Go through your product catalogue product by product and record if your product is available online (yes or no), the product rating (quantity and quality of reviews) and the product price.

 • How to track content: Your product copy and images are a bit more challenging to review.